masaki-kleinkopf/traveltracker/README.md

 ## Overview:

-The travel tracker app lets a user keep track of their trips, with displays for past, present, upcoming and all trips.
+Travel tracker is an app lets a user keep track of their trips, with clean displays for past, present, upcoming and all trips.
 Additionally, a user can book their own trip.
-The app give them a quote before booking, and also displays total spent on trips for the current calendar year.
+A quote can be calculated before booking, and the app also displays total spent on trips for the current calendar year.

 ## Goals: